-Here is what the Peel District School Board says about the IB programme:
+Here is what the Peel District School Board says about the IB program:

 The IB Diploma Programme is a rigorous pre-university program leading to assessments in six subject areas.
 IB offers a challenging curriculum, taught by accredited IB teachers.
 The program is noted for its depth and its international perspective.
 The IB Diploma provides a coherent and demanding educational experience across the full curriculum and requires IB students to engage in community service, individual research, and an inquiry into the nature of knowledge.

 How, then, does getting this diploma work?
 The key is to find a school that offers the IB curriculum.
-There are several public and private schools in Mississauga that offer IB, but there aren’t as many IB schools in Brampton.
-In fact, I’m not aware of any private schools in Brampton that offer the Diploma Programme (grade 11 and 12) but Turner Fenton Secondary School and Harold Brathwaite Secondary School offer it.
+There are several public and private schools in Mississauga that offer IB programs, but there aren’t as many IB schools in Brampton.
+In fact, I’m not aware of any private schools in Brampton that offer the IB Diploma Programme (Grade 11 and 12) but Turner Fenton Secondary School and Harold Brathwaite Secondary School offer it.
 There are private schools near Brampton that offer the Diploma Programme as well.

-If your child hasn’t been enrolled in a school with the Primary Years Programme (PYP) or, more importantly the Middle Years Programme (MYP – grades 6-10) then your child may be required to enter a screening process to make sure that your child has the academic rigor to be able to succeed in the programme for grade 11.
+If your child hasn’t been enrolled in a school with the IB Primary Years Programme (PYP – JK to Grade 6) or, more importantly the IB Middle Years Programme (MYP – Grades 7-10), then your child may be required to enter a screening process to make sure that they have the academic rigour to be able to succeed in the program for Grade 11.
 There is a comprehensive exam at the end of the program, and globally, only about 78% of Diploma candidates pass the exam, which makes screening important.

-If you’ve found an IB school in your area you’ve crossed the biggest hurdle.
-If you’re lucky enough to live in Peel region there are several IB schools available to you.
-The next thing to consider is whether you want to focus only on the Diploma Programme for the final two years of high school, or if you want to enroll your child in a school that embraces the IB curriculum earlier (MYP and PYP) to help ensure that they will be able to enroll in the Diploma Programme when they get there.
+If you’ve found an IB school in your area then you’ve crossed the biggest hurdle.
+If you’re lucky enough to live in the Peel region there are several IB schools available to you.
+The next thing to consider is whether you want to focus only on the Diploma Programme for the final two years of high school, or if you want to enrol your child in a school that embraces the IB curriculum earlier (MYP and PYP) to help ensure that they will be able to enrol in the Diploma Programme when they get there.
 Usually, the public schools only offer the Diploma Programme, not the MYP or PYP curriculum.
-After that, it’s really a matter of school atmosphere and price, since the exam at the end is similar for all applicants.
+After that, it’s really a matter of school culture and price, since the exam at the end is similar for all applicants.